salimdellali/mini-twitter-rest-api-backend-server/README.md

 - run `cp .env.example .env`
 - copy environment variables inside the `.env` file
 - if doing development:
-  - run `npm run start:dev`
+  - launch the server by running `npm run start:dev`
   - if doing tests, run `npm run test:dev` to relaunch tests automatically after save
-- if making it run on the production:
+- if launching the server on the production:
   - run `npm run build`
   - run `npm start`
 - to launch tests one time: